 Help employees see their impact by giving specific and effective feedback so they understand how vital their work is for the company.

 Understanding how their efforts impact the company’s bottom line and the big picture will promote a sense of belonging.
 When employees know exactly how they contribute to their company's success, ownership mindset and pride in their work waxes strong.
 Part of a leader’s job is to act as a bridge and help employees connect the dots of their role and efforts with the company’s mission, vision, and success.

 Related Reading: Do You Struggle with a Lack of Employee Engagement?

-Heartmanity supports companies to build strong, thriving relationships and cultures.
+Heartmanity supports companies in building strong, thriving relationships and cultures.
 Our tailored programs and trainings get results.
 Heartmanity’s executive coaching can help you cultivate a diverse, synergistic culture with cohesive teams—where your employees thrive.
-Call us at 406-577-2100 or email us at email@example.com about our business programs.
+To book a training or to hear more about our business programs, email us at firstname.lastname@example.org.